mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/integration-contribution-guidelines.md

   - Check out our [Getting Started guide](https://developers.mattermost.com/contribute/getting-started/), review integration samples, or use our [Developer toolkit](https://docs.mattermost.com/developer/toolkit.html/) to help you as you are starting development.
   - Don’t hesitate to ask for help from our team or other developers on our [public Mattermost server](https://pre-release.mattermost.com/core/channels/developers/) if you have questions or get stuck.
-  - Determine process for installing and running your integration alongside Mattermost.
+  - Determine the process for installing and running your integration alongside Mattermost.
 Consider adding auto restart for server restarts.
   - Test your integration to ensure it is working properly and there are no surprises to your end users.
 Want another set of eyes or someone else to test?
 We can help here too :) .

  ### Support your integration through documentation